Before Joint Surgery

 - Do not eat any solid food after midnight.

-- Drink only clear liquids (fluids you can see through) up to 2 hours before your arrival time at the hospital.
+- Drink only clear liquids (fluids you can see through or black coffee or tea - no sugar or milk/creamer products) up to 2 hours before your arrival time at the hospital.

 - Check with your doctor about which prescribed medications you may take before surgery.

 - To prevent infections due to nicks to the skin, do not shave the surgical site before surgery.